[FULL GUIDE] How Long To Cook Beef Brisket In Oven

 To achieve a tender and juicy brisket, the internal temperature should reach around 195°F (90°C) to 205°F (96°C).
 At this stage, the collagen in the brisket has broken down sufficiently, resulting in the meat’s tenderness.
 It is crucial to allow the brisket to rest for at least 15 to 30 minutes after cooking to allow the juices to redistribute and the meat to become even more tender.
 This resting period is also an excellent opportunity to ensure that the internal temperature remains constant.

-Related: How Long To Cook Apple Pie In Oven At 350?
+Related: [FULL GUIDE] How Long To Cook Steak In Oven

 How To Cook Beef Brisket In Oven